History of dust storm monitoring

 Determine contents after dust storms

 The aforementioned process preliminary confirmed that dust particles from East Asia affected Taiwan, but it was, after all, an indirect affirmation.
 To further confirm that the increased concentration of particulate matter was due to dust storms in the East Asia, a qualitative research was done by observing the microparticles collected on filter papers.
 During storm seasons, the PM10 particle samples from most of EPA's monitoring stations were yellowish-brown, which was evidently different from the gray to grayish-black particles collected during non-storm seasons, meaning that the source of PM10 particles was different.

 A qualitative research was also done to analyze the incident on March 12, 1995.
 PM10 particle samples were collected from monitoring stations and analyzed.
 Comparing to particles in non-storm seasons, the collected particles had significant increase in Al and Ca, and small increase in elements from alkali group and alkali earth group, which is similar to the characteristics of dust particles from East Asia.
 The result of content analysis further confirmed that the rapid concentration increase of PM10 was indeed due to dust storms in East Asia.

 Impacts on people's health and how to prevent them

 The negative impacts of East Asia dust storms on Taiwan include deteriorated air quality and lowered visibility.
 In recent years, the frequency, scale, and strength of East Asia dust storms have been on the rise, leading to an increase in the frequency that Taiwan is affected.
 Increased particles in the air often trigger allergic rhinitis, causing coughing, asthma, irritation in the eyes, skin allergies or itching.
-According to statistics from EPA studies, a drastic increase in respiratory syndromes, student absence due to respiratory syndromes, and hospital visits made by people suffered from respiratory syndromes are the three most telling impacts on people's health caused by suspended particulates.
+According to statistics from EPA studies, a drastic increase in respiratory syndromes, student absence due to respiratory syndromes, and hospital visits made by people suffered from respiratory syndromes are the three most telling impacts on people's health caused by particulate matter.